 GEMS100 (1 credit) - Freshman Honors Colloquium: Introduction to Gemstone

 - Diversity - The richness of the diversity at the University of Maryland enables students to learn about and appreciate differences, yet some students fail to take advantage of the opportunities for cross-cultural learning that the University and the metropolitan area offer.
-The goal of this class session is to encourage students to engage in a cultural activity that is new to them.
+The goal of this class session is to encourage students to engage in a cultural and identity-based activity that is new to them.
 A discussion of how diversity relates to the team process also takes place.

 - Academic Planning/Academic Integrity - The Gemstone Program requires students to complete a set curriculum, which requires significant academic planning in order to fit GEMS courses with other University requirements.
 This unit assists students in creating their four-year academic plan.
 One area where academic integrity and university expectations often become unclear is group work, which necessitates a discussion of academic integrity as it relates to Gemstone research teams.

 This is a one-credit course designed to help Gemstone freshmen generate and select research topics.
 The goal of the course is for students to form teams around topics of mutual interest and prepare to begin team research in their sophomore year.
 Research topic ideas are explored in small group discussions led by upper-class Gemstone student section leaders.
 The general process is described below, but each year we make small changes to optimize the process.

 - Step 1: Students spend the first few weeks of class learning what research is, examining and critiquing past Gemstone projects, and brainstorming research problems and ideas for their projects.
 The Gemstone Director solicits researchers on campus to suggest general research problems and project ideas to students.